 The adjustment period is the length of time that your interest rate will remain unchanged, once the initial period is over.
 For example, an ARM that specifies a recalculation of your mortgage interest rate at the end of each year has an adjustment period of one year.
 During this time, your interest rate will remain the same, but it may change from year to year depending on variations in the market index.

-How are Adjustments Made?
+How are Rate Adjustments Made?

 Although the specific details vary depending on the lender and your loan terms, interest rate adjustments often reflect the changes in the market index your loan uses.
 Many loans today are based on the London Interbank Offered Rate (LIBOR).
 If the market index increases, your interest rate will also likely increase.
 On the other hand, if the market changes favorably, your rate might decrease accordingly.

 In our example, the 5/1 ARM has 2/2/5 caps.
-This means that at the first adjustment, the interest rate cannot go up or down more than 2%.
+This means that at the first adjustment, the interest rate cannot go up or down more than 2 percent.
 The second 2 represents every adjustment after the first one.
-From the second adjustment to the end of the loan, the annual adjustment can't go up or down more than 2%.
-The last digit in the caps, the 5, represents the lifetime ceiling adjustment.
+From the second adjustment to the end of the loan, the annual adjustment can't go up or down more than 2 percent.
+The last number in the caps, the 5, represents the lifetime ceiling adjustment.
 This means the interest rate will never change more than 5%, up or down, for the life of the loan.

 Because of the unpredictable nature of ARMs compared to a fixed-rate mortgage, you should prepare for a higher interest rate in the future.
 However, the initial rate for an ARM is often relatively low, so this type of loan can be a good fit in the following cases:

-Brief period of ownership - If you plan to buy a home and resell it relatively quickly, you can take advantage of the lower initial rate.
+Brief period of ownership.
+If you plan to buy a home and resell it relatively quickly, you can take advantage of the lower initial rate.
 This also applies if you plan a mortgage refinance.
 In our example loan, a buyer planning on staying in the home five years or less may worry less about the adjustment period since they don't plan to own the home at the time of adjustment.

-Steady income increase - If your career trajectory is likely to include a steady or predictable increase in income, you can plan for potentially higher rates in the future.
+Steady income increase.
+If your career trajectory is likely to include a steady or predictable increase in income, you can plan for potentially higher rates in the future.

-Long-term plan for rate increase - Even if you can already afford a higher initial rate now, an ARM allows you to save during the initial rate period so you can apply those savings in other ways.
+Long-term plan for rate increase.
+Even if you can already afford a higher initial rate now, an ARM allows you to save during the initial rate period so you can apply those savings in other ways.
 In our example, if the borrower is able to afford the monthly payment at 8.25%, they can enjoy the monthly payment savings from the lower initial rate, putting the money to other uses.

 If you are considering an ARM or would like to learn more, the Federal Reserve has provided the Consumer Handbook on Adjustable Rate Mortgages (ARM) as a reference tool that includes a checklist to help you compare mortgages.